infonomic/shared/README.md

 # Shared

-Infonomic Shared libs and helpers.
+Infonomic shared is a collection of reusable library and helper modules.

+## Installation

+`pnpm add @infonomic/shared`